-Regal Dog Food earns the Advisor’s second-tier rating of 4 stars.
+Regal Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Regal Dog Food product line includes 11 kibbles.
+The Regal Dog Food product line includes 13 dry dog foods.

-Regal Adult Bites Dog Food was selected to represent the others in the line for this review.
+Regal Active Bites Adult Diet was selected to represent the other products in the line for this review.

 Dry Dog Food

 Ingredients: Poultry meal, brown rice, pearled barley, chicken fat (preserved with mixed tocopherols), potato product, dried plain beet pulp, ground grain sorghum, natural flavor, egg product, brewers dried yeast, whole ground flaxseed, menhaden fish meal, lecithin, calcium carbonate, potassium chloride, salt, menhaden fish oil, dl-methionine, l-lysine, monosodium phosphate, canola oil, propionic acid, Yucca schidigera extract, Lactobacillus acidophilus fermentation product dehydrated, glucosamine HCL, vitamin E supplement, ascorbic acid, niacin supplement, organic dried kelp, d-calcium pantothenate, riboflavin supplement, biotin, vitamin B12 supplement, thiamine mononitrate, vitamin A acetate, pyridoxine hydrochloride, citric acid, vitamin D3 supplement, folic acid, iron sulfate, zinc sulfate, zinc proteinate, iron proteinate, copper sulfate, zinc oxide, manganese sulfate, manganese proteinate, copper proteinate, manganous oxide, sodium selenite, calcium iodate

 |Dry Matter Basis||28%||18%||46%|

 |Calorie Weighted Basis||24%||37%||40%|